Finding scholarships for high school seniors can give you the monetary means to afford your post-secondary pursuits after walking the stage.

 Deadline: May 1st

-Sponsored by the NAACP Legal Defense and Educational Fund (LDF), the Herbert Lehman Scholarship is granted for $2,000 per year for $8,000 total to African American high school seniors who are enrolling at formerly segregated four-year colleges in the South.
-Eligible U.S. citizens must show financial need and commitment to public service, but there’s no GPA requirement.
-Applications must include a resume, personal statement, FAFSA form, transcript, and two recommendations.
+The Herbert Lehman Scholarship is sponsored by the NAACP Legal Defense and Educational Fund.
+It is granted for $2,000 per year for $8,000 total to an African American high school senior who is enrolling at formerly segregated four-year colleges in the South.
+Eligible U.S. citizens must show financial need and commitment to public service.
+There’s no GPA requirement.
+Applications for financial aid must include:

 Contact